syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ## Configure number of weeks in view

-The number of weeks shown in the month view can be changed by setting the `NumberOfWeeksInView` property as follows.
+The number of weeks shown in the month view can be changed by setting the `NumberOfWeeksInView` property as follows:

 {% tabs %}